syncfusion-content/xamarin-docs/Xamarin/Expander/Item-Size-Customization.md

 ### DynamicSizeMode as Header

-The Header of the `SfExpander` gets re-measured and layout when its size is updated at runtime.
-You can add the `Editor` control to Expander header and set DynamicSizeMode to `Header` to change the header size dynamically.
+The header and layout of the `SfExpander` get re-measured when its size is updated at runtime.
+You can add the `Label` control to the expander header and set the DynamicSizeMode to `Header` to change the header size dynamically.

 {% tabs %}
 {% highlight xaml %}